-The other advantage of these policies is that you don’t have to spend time shopping around each time you book a trip, you can relax knowing you are already covered.
+The other advantage of these policies is that you don’t have to spend time shopping around each time you book a trip.
+You can relax knowing you are already covered.

-You can usually choose between world wide cover, worldwide without North America, Europe etc.
+You can usually choose between worldwide cover, worldwide without North America, Europe, etc.

-3. Look for multiple cover
+3. Look for multiple covers

 It’s usually cheaper to buy cover for a couple or a family under one policy, so this is definitely something to consider if you are not traveling alone.
 Some policies will even allow each of the insured to travel independently as well.

 4. Check the limits

 Policy limits for different aspects of cover can be quite out of balance.
 A lot of insurers will entice you in with unnecessarily high limits (or no limit at all) for medical cover but then will hardly cover baggage or cancellation.

 The more you pay for your insurance policy, the higher the coverage limits will be.
 A lot of companies will offer bronze, silver, and gold packages, with the gold package having the highest cover limits.